Exploring Black Pepper: The "Other" Seasoning We Can't Do Without

 - Bring a large pot of salted water to a boil over high heat.
 Add pasta and cook according to package directions until al dente.
 Drain the pasta, reserving 1 cup of the cooking water.

 - Return pasta and cooking water to the pot and place over low heat.
 Add remaining ingredients and stir until cheese and butter have melted and formed a creamy sauce, about 5 minutes.
 Taste for seasoning and serve with additional cheese if desired.

 Black Pepper Shrimp

 This is not your typical sauteed shrimp.
 Asian flavors of oyster sauce and rice wine meld with black pepper and garlic to create an umami-rich sauce in less than 20 minutes.
-You will want to make steamed rice, noodles, or some crusty french bread so that not one drop of that amazing sauce goes to waste.
+You will want to make steamed rice, noodles, or some crusty french bread so that not one drop of that amazing black pepper shrimp and sauce goes to waste.

 Questions & Answers